-Leon County Research and Development Authority internal use and discussion Management's Discussion and Analysis DRAFT Leon County Research and Development Authority internal use and discussion purposes only.
-Not for outside distribution.
+Leon County Research and Development Authority Management's Discussion and Analysis

 As management of the Leon County Research and Development Authority (the Authority), we offer users of the Authority's financial statements this management discussion and analysis of the Authority's financial activities for the fiscal year ended September 30, 2024.
 Management's Discussion and Analysis is a narrative overview designed to: assist a financial statement user in focusing on significant financial issues, provide an overview of the Authority's financial activities, identify changes in the Authority's financial position and operations, and bring attention to individual concerns and issues.
 This discussion and analysis should be read in conjunction with the Authority's financial statements and notes to the financial statements which follow this section.